JoseCVM/ipfs-proxy-app/README.md

 This port listens to whatever endpoints your local ipfs node does.

 ### keygen_api
-  -API for managing tenants, listens on port 9090 - Giving out keys, collecting telemetry data, disabling tenants etc. Currently NO certification, so ideally you should either authenticate calls made here with a token, or just use it internally (Careful!)
+  - API for managing tenants, listens on port 9090 - Giving out keys, collecting telemetry data, disabling tenants etc. Currently NO certification, so ideally you should either authenticate calls made here with a token, or just use it internally (Careful!)

 ## Current keygen_api endpoints: